- Fulbright Awards

 Students will consider the forces that have shaped the past and are shaping the future of Scotland and will gain a strong understanding of the cultural role of Scottish institutions, historic spaces and places, national galleries and museums and the evolution of Scotland’s place in the world.

-Many of these visits will be developed in partnership with national institutions and organisations including Historic Scotland, Creative Scotland and The Scottish Parliament.
-Visits will include National Trust for Scotland properties (including Culloden and Glencoe), the National Museums of Scotland and the National Galleries of Scotland, the Royal Collection at the Palace of Holyrood, Abbotsford, located in the Scottish Borders (home of Sir Walter Scott), Stirling Castle, Glamis Castle and Archives, the Burrell collection, Charles Rennie Mackintosh sites in Glasgow
+Many of these visits will be developed in partnership with national institutions and organisations including Historic Scotland, Creative Scotland and the Scottish Parliament.
+Visits will include National Trust for Scotland properties (such as Culloden and Robert Burns Cottage), the National Museums of Scotland and the National Galleries of Scotland, the Royal Collection at the Palace of Holyroodhouse, Stirling Castle, Glamis Castle and Archives and Charles Rennie Mackintosh sites in Glasgow

 Students will also be given free time in Edinburgh to experience the cultural ambiance and atmosphere of Scotland’s capital city.